MHA denies discrimination in scheduling of executions

 Senior Counsel Ng told the court that he has not seen any letter.

+AGC then checked with Prisons whether Suhail had expressed prior intention to call his uncle.

-SPS then sent copies of his letters to his uncle and his then lawyer to the AGC.
-At the time, there was no legal prohibition against doing so, said MHA.
+Prisons then sent copies of his letters to his uncle and then-lawyer to the AGC.
+At that time, there was no legal prohibition against doing so, said MHA.